 Our Vision . . .

-Every Lutheran congregation upholding the God-given value of human life and influencing society to do the same.
+Every Lutheran, both individually and in community, upholding the God-given value of human life and influencing society to do the same.

 Our Philosophy . . .